magento/devdocs/guides/v2.2/install-gde/prereq/mysql.md

 		sudo yum -y install mysql-server

-2. Start MySQL.
+2. Start MySQL:

 		service mysqld start

 3. Set a password for the <tt>root</tt> user and set other security-related options.
-Enter the following command and follow the prompts on your screen to complete the configuration.
+Enter the following command and follow the prompts on your screen to complete the configuration:

 		mysql_secure_installation

-4. Verify the MySQL server version.
+4. Verify the MySQL server version:

 		mysql -u root -p